 2. there vs. their vs. they’re

 there =an adverb, in or at that place.
 There is only one lemon left.
 There should be an easier way to do this.
-There is nothing quite like it.
+I hope you don’t go there.

 their=a possessive pronoun.
 Their mansion is beautiful.
 Their olive trees make me dream of Italy.
 Their baby cries a lot.

 they’re=contraction of they are.
 They’re simply stunning.
 They’re going to perform for us.
-They’re not here yet.
+Don’t act as if they’re here already!

 Easy reminder: You can replace they’re with they are every time and re-read your sentence for meaning.